elzurdo/yaniv/README.md

 ```

 For more or less information change verbose, where `verbose=0` is minimal information and `verbose=3` is maximum.

+verbose:
+0 - displays player names and the winners
+1 - in addition to 0, displays Round information, beginning and end.
+2 - in addition to 1, calculates and displays the probability of a Yaniv call to be successful
+3 - in addition to 2, prints how the probability was calculated.

 # Requirements
 python 3